TAHA-brazy/electro-hydraulic-control-system/README.md

 The controller significantly improved system performance:

-1-Overshoot: reduced to 0%
+1- Overshoot: reduced to 0%

-2-Time constant: improved by 59%
+2- Time constant: improved by 59%

-3-Delay time: improved by 60%
+3- Delay time: improved by 60%

-4-Settling time: improved by 68%
+4- Settling time: improved by 68%

-5-Steady-state error: reduced to 0%
+5- Steady-state error: reduced to 0%

 🖥️ User Interface